Chester County License Hearing Guide

 What It Is

-Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The SCDMV only needs to show "preponderance of the evidence" (more likely than not) that you were driving under the influence.
-This is a lower standard than "beyond a reasonable doubt" required for a criminal conviction.
+The ALR hearing is an administrative proceeding, separate from your criminal DUI case.
+It is conducted by the SCDMV to determine whether the suspension of your driver's license is warranted.
+The burden of proof in an ALR hearing is lower than in a criminal trial.
+The SCDMV only needs to show that it is more likely than not that you were driving under the influence.

 How to Prepare